fords/WebPage/README.md

 ## Overview
 This repo has three folders.
-The Responsive folder is static web page.
-The Game folder can be run after downloading it and opening .html file.
+The Responsive folder has responsive web page rather than static page.
+The Game folder can be run after downloading the folder and opening .html file.

 TestingWJasmine folder can be run by following instructions as below </br>
 1. Download this repo.